jeremyjh/dialyxir/README.md

 ### Ignore Warnings

 By default `dialyxir` has always included the `:unknown` warning option so that warnings about unknown functions are returned.
-This is usually a clue that the PLT is not complete and it may be best to leave it on, but it can be disabled entirely by specifying `remote_defaults: :unknown` in your config.
+This is usually a clue that the PLT is not complete and it may be best to leave it on, but it can be disabled entirely by specifying `remove_defaults: [:unknown]` in your config.

 A better option is to ignore the specific warnings you can't fix (maybe due to a bug upstream, or a dependency you just don't want to include in your PLT due to time/memory in building the PLT file.)